1fahadaloufi/RISC-CPU/README.md

 # RISC-CPU

 ## About
-This respository includes SystemVerilog code for both a single cycle RISC processor as well as a 5-stage pipelined version.
+This repository includes SystemVerilog code for a single-cycle RISC processor and a 5-stage pipelined version.

-Both CPU designs have an accompanying testbench thats runs the bubble sort algorithm on an array loaded in memory.
+Both CPU designs have an accompanying testbench that runs the bubble sort algorithm on an array loaded in memory.

-Both source and mapped simulations were run to verify both of the designs, and the mapped verilog code was synthesized using an open source 45 nm cell library.
+Both source and mapped simulations were run to verify both designs, and the mapped verilog code was synthesized using an open-source 45 nm cell library.

 ## Tools